MichaelHana/devdocs/docs/apis/core/conditionalactivities/index.md

 documentationDraft: true
 ---

-The Conditional Activities API allowsyou to specify whether to hide, or show, an activity when a series of conditions associated with it are met.
+The Conditional Activities API allows you to specify whether to hide, or show, an activity when a series of conditions associated with it are met.

 :::note